axe Developer Hub Glossary

 Page State

-The page state of a webpage refers to the current state of its document object model (DOM) at a specific time.
-Page states are helpful for complex websites with login screens or dynamic UI like single-page applications (SPAs).
-Examples of DOM state include the visibility of elements, the contents of elements, and the checked state of radio buttons and checkboxes.
-The @axe-core/watcher package rescans web pages when it detects changes to the DOM and saves a new page state each time.
+The page state refers to the state of a web page's document object model (DOM) at a specific time.
+Viewing different page states is helpful for complex websites with login screens or dynamic UI, like single-page applications (SPAs).
+Examples of DOM state include:

 Project

-Session ID
+Project ID

 Tag

-A tag groups rules together that belong to a specific accessibility guideline like WCAG.
+A tag groups rules together that belong to a specific accessibility guideline, like WCAG.
 For more information about the rules and the tags that those rules belong to, see axe-core Rule Descriptions

 WCAG